yiufakinex/todolist-frontend/README.md

 ## About

-This is a relatively simple to-do list application created using React, TypeScript, and Vite in the frontend.
+This is a relatively simple to-do list application created using React, TypeScript, MaterialUI, Node/Express, and Vite in the frontend.

 ## Demo

 ![image](https://github.com/yiufakinex/todolist-frontend)

 <br>